Rita Ora: 2020–present: You & I

 Ora hosted the 2022 MTV Europe Music Awards, with Taika Waititi, on 13 November in Düsseldorf, Germany.
-In February 2022, she was announced to act in the Disney+ prequel–an eight-episode limited series–to the 2017 film, Beauty and The Beast, in a role described as a "fugitive with surprising abilities who carries with her a secret that could potentially affect an entire kingdom", but the project has been put on hold indefinitely.
+In February 2022, she was announced to act in the Disney+ prequel–an eight-episode limited series–to the 2017 film, Beauty and The Beast, in a role described as a "fugitive with surprising abilities who carries with her a secret that could potentially affect an entire kingdom", but the project got put on hold indefinitely.

 On 27 January 2023, she released the song, "You Only Love Me", as the lead single from her third studio album,You & I. On 19 April 2023, she released the song, "Praising You", in collaboration with Fatboy Slim, and announced that the album would be released on 14 July.
 You & I debuted at number six in the United Kingdom.
 In September 2023, Fox announced that Ora would join the American version of The Masked Singer as a judge.

+In 2024, Ora starred on the Disney+ musical film Descendants: The Rise of Red, in which she played the Queen of Hearts—based on the character from Alice in Wonderland—and performed the song "Love Ain't It" with co-stars Kylie Cantrall, Brandy and Malia Baker.
+She reprised the role in the 2026 sequel Descendants: Wicked Wonderland, in which she performed the songs "Mad", with Leonardo Nam; and "The Girl I Used to Be", with Brandy.

-On 11 October, Australian singer Kylie Minogue announced Ora would be the supporting act to her U.S leg of the Tension Tour alongside Romy.
+On 11 October 2024, Australian singer Kylie Minogue announced Ora would be the supporting act to her U.S leg of the Tension Tour alongside Romy Madley Croft.